-An ionized calcium test checks the amount of calcium that is not attached to protein in the blood.
+You may also have values for an ionized calcium test.
+This test checks the amount of calcium that is not attached to protein in the blood.
 The level of ionized calcium in the blood is not affected by the amount of protein in the blood.

 High values of calcium may be caused by:

 Low values of calcium may be caused by: